Unity-Technologies/ml-agents/README.md

 [here](https://github.com/Unity-Technologies/ml-agents/tree/release_13_docs/docs/Readme.md)
 to get started with the latest release of ML-Agents.**

-The table below lists all our releases, including our `master` branch which is under active development and may be unstable.
+The table below lists all our releases, including our `main` branch which is under active development and may be unstable.
 A few helpful guidelines:
 - The [Versioning page](docs/Versioning.md) overviews how we manage our GitHub releases and the versioning process for each of the ML-Agents components.